AbhishekGit-hash/meta-backend-capstone/README.md

 1. Install pipenv<br>
 pip install pipenv

-2. Create a .env file in the root folder<be>
+2. Create a .env file in the root folder<br>
 DATABASE = YOUR_MYSQL_DATABASE_NAME
 USER     = YOUR_USERNAME             # default is root
 PASSWORD = YOUR_MYSQL_PASSWORD